khakhalin/notes/02_Regression.md

 **Tikhonov regularization**: a generalization of Ridge.
 In this case we minimize |Ax-b|² + |Γx|² where Γ is some matrix.
 If Г=identity matrix I multiplied by a coefficient λ, we have a sum of squared x_i, and so Ridge regression.

-> ESLII p67 also seems to suggest that ridge regression is somehow related to PCA, or can be understood in terms of first moving to the PCA space, then doing something, then projecting back, but the math is sketchy, and no good comments, so I'll park it for now.
+> ESL p67 also seems to suggest that ridge regression is somehow related to PCA, or can be understood in terms of first moving to the PCA space, then doing something, then projecting back, but the math is sketchy, and no good comments, so I'll park it for now.

-#todo : Deconstruct this post that seems to have a more concise and systematic summary of all math involved in parallels between shrinkage and PCA, and in the same system as ESLII: https://stats.stackexchange.com/questions/220243/the-proof-of-shrinking-coefficients-using-ridge-regression-through-spectral-dec
+#todo : Deconstruct this post that seems to have a more concise and systematic summary of all math involved in parallels between shrinkage and PCA, and in the same system as ESL: https://stats.stackexchange.com/questions/220243/the-proof-of-shrinking-coefficients-using-ridge-regression-through-spectral-dec

 Refs:
 * [Stackexchange](https://stats.stackexchange.com/questions/118712/why-does-ridge-estimate-become-better-than-ols-by-adding-a-constant-to-the-diago/119708#119708), on visual interpretations
-* ESLII p61
+* ESL p61

 ## Lasso and Elastic Net
 **L1 regularization**, aka **basis pursuit**: require ∑|θ_i| < t, or add λ∑|θ_i| penalty to the loss (again summing from 1 to p, meaning no punishment for the intercept θ0).
 Unlike for L2, it has no closed form solution (because abs() is harder to optimize).

 While Ridge tends to scale θ_i values down with a coefficient, lasso tends to slide (shift) them towards zero by a certain value, until they bury in 0 and become 0.
-For an orthonormal X, this can be proven theoretically (ESLII p71).
+For an orthonormal X, this can be proven theoretically (ESL p71).

 Visual representation: romboid and a quadratic (elliptic) optimum nearby.
 A circle (ridge) projected on an elliptic field always has a global minimum.
 A corner made of two lines (lasso) would either reach a mininum on a line (non-zero optimal θ), or at the corner (zero θ).
 Graphically, it's easy to see that θ sets to 0 the moment the unpenalized minimum leaves the band made of 2 other sides of the diamond (draw it to see it).